59 Notable alumni of

 -

-Robert Michael Picciolo was an American Major League Baseball player and coach.
+Robert Michael Picciolo was an American professional baseball player and coach in Major League Baseball (MLB).

 -